Who We Are

 Dean and Rector

 Peet Dickinson serves as rector and dean of the Cathedral.
 His role involves leading, preaching, and shepherding the people of the church.
 Originally from Birmingham, Alabama, Peet has degrees from Wake Forest University and Wycliffe Hall, Oxford.
 Before being called to the Cathedral in 2009, he previously served as youth minister at Church of the Redeemer in Orangeburg and as associate rector at St Michael’s in Charleston.
-Peet is married to Jenny, and they live in the Westside neighborhood with their two daughters, Mae and Ellen, and their son, Bo.
+Peet is married to Jenny, and they live in the Westside neighborhood with their three children.
+Contact Peet

 Canon for Cultural Engagement